zinqlabs/stagehand/README.md

 ## How it works

 The SDK has 2 major phases.
-Processing the DOM to make LLM interactions feasible, and taking LLM powered actions based on the current state of the DOM
+Processing the DOM to make LLM interactions feasible, and taking LLM powered actions based on the current state of the DOM.

 ### DOM processing

 Stagehand uses a combination of techniques to prepare the DOM.
-As of this version, Stagehand only uses text input, but with the release of gpt-4o incorporating vision is under serious consideration.
+As of this version, Stagehand only uses text input, but with the release of gpt-4o incorporating vision is an attractive step to take.

-Processing at a high level works like this
+Processing at a high level works like this:

-- Via playwright, inject a script into the DOM accessible by the SDK that can run processing
+- Via Playwright, inject a script into the DOM accessible by the SDK that can run processing.
-- Crawl the DOM, and create a list of candidate elements
+- Crawl the DOM, and create a list of candidate elements.
-- Candidate elements are either leaf elements (DOM elements that contain actual user facing substance), or are interactive elements
+  - Candidate elements are either leaf elements (DOM elements that contain actual user facing substance), or are interactive elements.
-  - Interactive elements are determined by a combination of roles and HTML tags
+  - Interactive elements are determined by a combination of roles and HTML tags.
-- Candidate elements that are not active, visible, or at the top of the DOM are discarded
+- Candidate elements that are not active, visible, or at the top of the DOM are discarded.
-  - The LLM should only receive elements it can faithfully act on on behalf of the agent/user
+  - The LLM should only receive elements it can faithfully act on on behalf of the agent/user.
-- For each candidate element, an xPath is generated. this guarnetees that if this element is picked by the LLM, we'l be able to reliably target it.
+- For each candidate element, an xPath is generated. this guarentees that if this element is picked by the LLM, we'll be able to reliably target it.
-- Return both the list of candidate elements, as well as the map of element to xPath selector across the browser back to the SDK, to be analyzed by the LLM
+- Return both the list of candidate elements, as well as the map of elements to xPath selectors across the browser back to the SDK, to be analyzed by the LLM.

 #### Chunking

-While LLMs will continue to get bigger context windows and improve latency, giving any reasoning system less stuff to think about will make it more accurate.
+While LLMs will continue to get bigger context windows and improve latency, giving any reasoning system less stuff to think about should make it more accurate.
 As a result, DOM processing is done in chunks in order to keep the context small per inference call.
-In order to chunk, the SDK considers an candidate element that starts in a section of the viewport to be a part of that chunk.
+In order to chunk, the SDK considers a candidate element that starts in a section of the viewport to be a part of that chunk.
 In the future, padding will be added to ensure that an individual chunk does not lack relevant context.
-See this diagram for how it looks
+See this diagram for how it looks:

 ![](./images/chunks.png)

 ### LLM analysis

 Now that we have a list of candidate elements and a way to select them.
 We can present those elements with additional context to the LLM for extraction or action.
-While untested at a high scale, presenting a "numbered list of elements" guides the model to not treat the context as a full DOM, but as a list of related but independent elements to operate on.
+While untested at on a large scale, presenting a "numbered list of elements" guides the model to not treat the context as a full DOM, but as a list of related but independent elements to operate on.

 In the case of action, we ask the LLM to write a playwright method in order to do the correct thing.
-In our limited testing, playwright syntax is much more effectively used than relying on built in javascript APIs.
+In our limited testing, playwright syntax is much more effective than relying on built in javascript APIs, possibly due to tokenization.

 Lastly, we use the LLM to write future instructions to itself to help manage it's progress and goals when operating across chunks.

 ## Credits

 This project heavily relies on [Playwright](https://playwright.dev/) as a resilient backbone to automate the web.
-It also would not be possible without the awesome techniques and discoveries made by [tarsier](https://github.com/reworkd/tarsier), and [fuji-web](https://github.com/normal-computing/fuji-web)
+It also would not be possible without the awesome techniques and discoveries made by [tarsier](https://github.com/reworkd/tarsier), and [fuji-web](https://github.com/normal-computing/fuji-web).